simonowen/pacemu/ReadMe.txt

 ---

+Version 1.3 (2012/08/04)
+- Added screen clear for compatibility with ROMs that skip RAM wipe

 Version 1.2 (2012/01/18)
 - Improved sprite draw/restore/clip code for extra speed
 - Faster tile updates when no sprites are visible